cassiocassio/boop-friday/this/get the repo.md

-doing edits on the web site
+doing not quite all the edits on the web site

 example file inside a dir